fontforge/fontforge.github.io/en-US/downloads/windows-dl.md

 You may find more recent development snapshots at the [fontforgebuilds] project.
 Developers can get the "MSYS" Windows build system there too.

 Note that the collaboration feature in FontForge may upset some antivirus and firewall applications.
-Users can ignore these warnings, but it is important to allow download FontForge only from trusted publishers.
+Users can ignore these warnings, but it is important to download FontForge only from trusted publishers.

 Please post your Windows Build bug reports on our [GitHub Issue Tracker].